NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Supernatural Charm.md

 The elven magic in your blood manifests as a force you can use to become more appealing or alluring.
-You can cast 1st-rank [[Spells/Charm|Charm]] as an arcane innate spell once per day.
+You can cast 1st-rank [[Charm|Charm]] as an arcane innate spell once per day.

 *Source: Pathfinder Player Core*
 *ORC*